gicentre/elm-vegalite/docs/changeNotes.md

 - `leValues` now takes `DataValues` (allowing numbers, strings, dates and Booleans) rather than a more limited set of (now removed) `LegendValues`.
 To update older code, replace `leValues (leNums [1,2,3]) with leValues (nums [1,2,3])`.

-- Removed redundant `sacoBarBandPaddingOuter` and `sacoRectBandPaddingOuter`: use `sacoBandPaddingOuter` instead.
+- Removed redundant `sacoBarBandPaddingOuter` and `sacoRectBandPaddingOuter`: use `sacoBandPaddingOuter` instead (VL5.0).

+- `racoSymbol` for configuring default categorical removed as it was previously incorrect (and ineffective).
+Use `racoSymbols` which takes a list of symbols instead.

 - `seToggle` for determining how repeated interaction selections should behave, now takes a more typesafe `TogglePredicate` rather than string.
 See the table below for their replacements: